ISO 50001

 • Last but not least, the firm commits to continual improvement of its energy performance.

 In many countries, the need for more green and sustainable companies has triggered ISO 50001’s appeal.
 A reason its demand has risen is due, in part, to the requirement of many clients and suppliers for the certification to work with them.
+This can be in the case of public tenders, but also large organisations who require the certification to their vendors.

 Who is it Addressed to and How can they Benefit from ISO 50001?